-This application is for the further protection of an existing 14.94 acre aggregate site located off Highway 74 about 2 miles south of Lexington.
+This application is for the further protection of an existing 4.72 acre aggregate site situated on Highway 74 near the Gilliam County line.
 The property is zoned Exclusive Farm Use (EFU), the purpose of which is to preserve and maintain agricultural lands for farm use.
-The subject gravel pit location has been mined since the 1930's and has been operational under a Oregon Department of Geology and Mineral Industries (DOGAMI) permit since 1979 as DOGAMI Permit #25-0017, and operated under a Morrow County Conditional Use Permit since the year 2000 as CUP-S-157.
-Oregon Department of Transportation (ODOT) utilizes this site as an aggregate source for nearby ODOT projects such as Highway 74.
-This action will replace CUP-S-157, but ODOT will continue to operate under their current DOGAMI permit.
-The ODOT owned parcel also contains an Animal Composting Facility that was granted CUP-S-261 in 2008.
+The subject gravel pit location has been used by Oregon Department of Transportation (ODOT) since 1928 as an aggregate source for nearby ODOT projects such as Highway 74.
+The current pit has been operating under a County issued Conditional Use Permit granted in 1975 and a Oregon Department of Geology and Mineral Industries (DOGAMI) Operating Permit #25-0003 since 1975.
+This action will replace the current CUP, but ODOT will continue to operate under their current DOGAMI permit.

 Aggregate Site Operation and Reclamation.
-The applicant has provided information that indicates the area of extraction is approximately 14.94 acres in size.
+The applicant has provided information that indicates the area of extraction is approximately 4.72 acres in size.
 The hours of operation would vary and would be dependent upon project time frames.
 The applicant will be required to have a valid DOGAMI operating permit and reclamation will be required according to the DOGAMI permit.
-ODOT has provided their Operating and Reclamation Plan as part of the application and is on file at the county.
+ODOT shall provide their Operating and Reclamation Plan so that it is on file at the county.
 The application contains a request for standard mining and processing as well as an asphaltic batch plant.